kgdacalosciascdo/agis-wireframe/docs/CMS_WORKFLOW_DESIGN.md

 use authenticated Core document routes.
 A finalized `IMPLEMENTED` conclusion is displayed as independently validated while closure remains pending; the React workspace does not create closure, extensions, reminders, escalation, reopening, reports, exports, or CMS/AIS/ARMIS integrations.
-CMS-7A now provides the backend escalation workflow; the CMS-7B React escalation workspace remains deferred.
+Those capabilities were added in later, separate increments; the following sections describe each later checkpoint in sequence.

 ## CMS-6A target-date extensions